Home Compare GBF.DE vs MTO.L

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

-Profitability remains the main source of distance in the comparison.
+This is not just a one-metric split: both growth and profitability materially support the lead.
 Bilfinger SE leads by 12 points on the overall comparison score.

 Trajectory Similarity